Editor's note: This is a guest post by Heather Osgood, founder of True Native Media.

 Two of the most overlooked services are a hosting platform that can grow alongside your podcast and a production person.
 A skilled editor can make a listener subscribe in a flash.

 Parallel to investing in your podcast is the need to invest in yourself as an entrepreneur.
 Taking the time to build your business skills is crucial in building a goal-oriented mindset.
 If you want your podcast to produce income, you must approach it like a business and develop the skills of a business owner.
-Important skills include knowing how to take consistent, measurable action toward business growth, understanding the financial aspects of your podcast business, and cultivating your determination to succeed.
+Important skills include knowing how to take consistent, measurable action toward business growth, understanding the financial aspects of your podcasting business, and cultivating your determination to succeed.

 There are free resources available to help you level up, like YouTube or LinkedIn Learning.
 Many influential entrepreneurs offer free resources, webinars, and other educational assets that can get you started.
 For paid options, books and courses are readily available and won't break the bank.